ktommytruong/Adidas-Sales-Dashboard-Project/README.md

 - Between the three sales method: (in-store, online, outlet) in-store sales yielded the best-result with sales of $357M compared to the lowest method which was online with $247M **(a difference of $110M)**
 - New York, California, Florida, and Texas have the highest number of sales by state compared to every other state
 ## Takeaways
+As someone who has never used Tableau, this was a great project to learn and follow along with.
+From this project I learned that, design is equally important as the visualizations themselves.
+Size, spacing, color, and readability can greatly impact the way we comprehend dashboards.